People with a Passion for People

 Counselling or Life Coaching?

-Are you passionate about human motivation and working with people to improve their lives?
+If you are passionate about human motivation and working with people to improve their lives, it is likely that both Counselling and Life Coaching are careers that will appeal to you.

 smiling, happy people